Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Proposed Method

 We measure the distribution difference~\cite{sun2016deep} between each pair of attention heads in $F_s$ and $F_c$ by calculating the distance of covariance $\ell^i$ as follows,

 where $Cov_s$ and $Cov_c$ denote the spatial level covariance of style and content features, respectively. ${\|\cdot\|}^2_F$ represents the squared matrix Frobenius norm, $\textbf{1}$ is a vector with all elements equal to 1, $m$, $d$, $i$ are flattened spatial dimension, channel dimension, and attention-head index, respectively.
-Then, we can obtain the attention-head mask~$ M_{head} \in \mathbb{R}^{h\times m \times d}$ as follows,
+Then, we can obtain the attention-head mask~$ M_{head} \in \mathbb{R}^{h\times m \times 1}$ as follows,

-where $\mathop{\arg\max}_{i}~( \ell^i, n)$ denotes the return of the index of top-$n$ attention heads with the greatest covariance distances, and $n$ is set to 6 for Stable Diffusion v1~\cite{rombach2022high}. $h$ denotes the number of heads of multi-head cross-attention.
+where $\mathop{\arg\max}_{i}~( \ell^i, n)$ denotes the return of the index of top-$n$ attention heads with the greatest covariance distances. \resp{$n$ is set to 6 for visual enhancement and to 7 for style transfer in the Stable Diffusion V1 architecture.} $h$ denotes the number of heads of multi-head cross-attention.